Man Charged With Killing Elderly Mother-In-Law In Chicago Heights

 CHICAGO (CBS) — A Riverdale man has been charged with killing his elderly mother-in-law on Sunday in south suburban Chicago Heights.

 Investigators discovered 82-year-old Australia Landingham’s body inside her home in the 2300 block of South Halsted Street in Chicago Heights around 5:15 p.m.
 Sunday.
-Her nephew said she was about to celebrate her 50th wedding anniversary.
+Her nephew said she was about to celebrate her 50th wedding anniversary on Friday.

 “She loved everyone,” Isaiah Allen said.
 “She was a God-fearing woman and she would give you anything.”